 - Under Formula/Specification, click on the ‘2.
 Compliance' tab to obtain the %w/w ingredients breakdown for the formula.

-- Use the manufacturing oredr feature to manufacture the ‘Aloe Gel’ product.
+- Use the manufacturing order feature to manufacture the ‘Aloe Gel’ product.

 - Create a raw material called ‘Aloe Gel’.
 In the ‘Composition’ tab, enter the ingredients and their percentages, as shown in step 2.

 - For each batch of your Aloe Gel product that is manufactured, set up a corresponding batch of the Aloe Gel raw material, including the inventory and entering your own company as the supplier/manufacturer, as well as assigning a raw material batch number.

 You can now use these batches of your Aloe Gel raw material in any of your products.
 The correct %w/w for each ingredient will be calculated in the product’s formula and manufacturing any product using the Product Manager's manufacturing orders will ensure that inventory is correctly deducted from your available Aloe Gel raw material batches.

 The ‘Herbal infusion’ problem